hajarmazouzi43-cyber/TermiLearn/README.md

 - 🎨 **Syntax Highlighting** — colored output (directories in blue, errors in red)
 - 💡 **Progressive Hints** — 3-level hint system for each mission
 - 📋 **Cheat Sheet** — quick reference for all available commands
+- 🤖 AI Copilot — LinuxBot powered by AI to answer Linux questions in real-time

 ---